apache/druid/docs/tutorials/tutorial-jupyter-index.md

 Individual tutorials may require additional Python packages, such as for visualization or streaming ingestion.

-You can use the custom Jupyter Notebook Docker image to run the tutorials with minimal setup, or install the prerequisites on your own.
-For more information, see [Docker for Jupyter Notebook tutorials](tutorial-jupyter-docker.md).

 ## Python API for Druid

 One of the notebooks shows how to use the Druid REST API.
 The others focus on other topics and use a simple set of Python wrappers around the underlying REST API.
 The wrappers reside in the `druidapi` package within the notebooks directory.
 While the package can be used in any Python program, the key purpose, at present, is to support these notebooks.
-See the
+See
 [Introduction to the Druid Python API](https://github.com/apache/druid/tree/master/examples/quickstart/jupyter-notebooks/python-api-tutorial.ipynb) for an overview of the Python API.

+The `druidapi` package is pre-installed in the custom Jupyter Docker container for Druid tutorials.

 ## Tutorials